influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 - R4.4xlarge (16 cores)
 - R4.8xlarge (32 cores)

-### Recommended cluster configurations by cardinality
+### Recommended cluster configurations

-We recommend cluster configurations depending on the cardinality (number of series) in your data set: 10,000, 100,000, 1,000,000, or 10,000,000.
+We recommend cluster configurations depending on a combination of the following criteria:

+- Series cardinality in your data set: 10,000, 100,000, 1,000,000, or 10,000,000
-Depending on cardinality, and the number of nodes and cores in your configuration, you'll find the following data:
+- Number of data nodes
+- Number of server cores

+For each cluster configuration, you'll find guidelines for the following:

 - **maximum writes per second only** (no dashboard queries are running)
 - **maximum queries per second only** (no data is being written)